Nevvman18/rs41-nfw/README.md

   * Damian SQ2DEF and his team - SQ6KXY, Paweł, Lechu, McXander, wprzyb, Michał, Hubert...
   * obi7zik - thread about GPS power mode issue
   * OM3BC - big help in getting the RTTY to finally have a proper format and timings
+  * maxkup14 - suggested accuracy of sensor measurements is affected by GPS (to be investigated) and successfully tested the RS41-NFW with 2025 `RSM425` revision!
   * People from *Radiosondy Polska* group - Jarosław, Wojtek... - kind words in a local group argument